 The travel press recently picked up on some TripAdvisor research identifying ‘the lengthiest lines at tourist attractions’ around the world, aka: ‘the places tourists should avoid’.
 Interesting stuff.
 Like TripAdvisor’s hotel review platform however, it just so happens that this morsel of analysis furthers their commercial interests.
-The bespectacled owl nowadays sells ‘skip-the-line’ tickets to those very same venues at tempting prices.
+The bespectacled owl, nowadays part of sells ‘skip-the-line’ tickets to those very same venues at tempting prices.

 Clever marketing of course, although frustrating that this loss of impartiality perhaps takes away something from their concept of being a bastion of consumer review integrity.

 No matter.
 This tale of investigation and touristic gridlock does have an upside.
 With 2018 looming, the limelight is once again on one of the bigger issues facing municipalities and the travel industry today: that of ‘over-tourism’.
 The term describes destinations where hosts or guests, locals or visitors, feel that there are too many visitors and that the quality of life in the area or the quality of the experience has deteriorated unacceptably.

-It’s a subject that is quite fashionable with columnists and bloggers over the last year or two (since the United Nations World Tourism Organisation – UNWTO – declared 2017 to be the ‘International Year of Sustainable Tourism Development’), so there is a plethora of great articles on the subject.
-There have been some great articles on the subject.
+Over-tourism is a subject that is quite fashionable with columnists and bloggers over the last year or so (since the United Nations World Tourism Organisation – UNWTO – declared 2017 to be the ‘International Year of Sustainable Tourism Development’), so there are plenty of great articles on the matter.
 For one, I recommend you look at Edward Lucas’ piece published in the Times in August: ‘Times’.
 You see, iconic spots across the globe are being caught up in a ‘good tourism’ Vs. ‘bad tourism’ struggle.
 There will always be inhabitants in a destination who are positive (or at least benign) to the wandering hordes, because they benefit financially (either directly or indirectly) or lifestyle-wise from tourism.